Gabriel-Philot/aws_serverless_xpe_final_project/docs/intro.md

 ## Motivation 🌎

-The goal of this project was the final stage of my MBA (Cloud Data Engineering) which is a free applied project.
-However, I took the opportunity to apply something I was already doing at work, so in this project I had the chance to introduce various improvements/experiments and features that I believed would add value in that context, both from a technical and a business perspective.
-Therefore, I recreated a hypothetical scenario similar to the data situation and sought sources that fit into this created context.
+The goal of this project was the final stage of an MBA in Cloud Data Engineering, which is a free applied project.
+However, the opportunity was taken to apply something already being done at work, allowing for the introduction of various improvements/experiments and features believed to add value both from a technical and business perspective.
+Therefore, a hypothetical scenario similar to the data situation was recreated and sources fitting this created context were sought.

 ## Objectives 📌